Categories Oral Health

-A diet that promotes tooth decay is known as CARIOGENIC DIET.
+A food item that promotes tooth decay is known as CARIOGENIC FOOD.
 This type of diet contains carbohydrates, which are broken down by bacteria in the oral cavity to produce acids that significantly increases the risk of dental decay.

 Sugary Foods and Drinks: Foods high in sucrose, glucose, or fructose, such as candies, cakes, and soft drinks, are highly cariogenic.